datatrail-jhu/00_intro/scripts/04_other_accounts_script.md

 To get a GitHub account, first type www.github.com into the web address bar at the top of your Chrome window and hit Enter.

 You will be brought to a page where you should fill in your information.
 As with the other accounts, try to use the same Username if possible.
+As for a bit more about GitHub usernames in particular.
+This username will be used for your website (which you'll build later) and all the code you write.
+You'll use GitHub a lot, so this is a case where it is particularly helpful to choose a good username, particularly one that has something to do with your name and not much else.
+For example, the person writing this lesson is named Shannon Ellis.
+Her GitHub username is "ShanEllis."
+While it is possible to change your GitHub username down the line, it's a bit of a pain, so choose wisely now!
 Enter your Gmail Email address.
 And, create a password that cannot be easily guessed by others.
 Then, click 'Sign up for GitHub.'

 You now have a GitHub account and all of the online accounts needed for this program!